SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 > There is no such thing as proof in science -- because some later alternative explanation may be as good or better -- so that science advances only by disproofs.

+*wait what?*

+> Equations and measurements are useful when and only when they are related to proof: but proof or disproof comes first and is in fact strongest when it is absolutely convincing without any quantitative measurement.